 ]

-By defining a list comprehension, we are able to generate the 3 tasks dynamically which is…. much cleaner.
-Less code, the better 😎
+Using a comprehension list, we can generate three tasks dynamically which is much cleaner.
+The less code, the better 😎

-If you are wondering how the PythonOperator works, take a look at my article here, you will learn everything you need about it.
+If you wonder how the PythonOperator works, take a look at my article here, you will learn everything you need about it.

 Choosing best model